 If we are not there — and it is obvious we are not — then we are separated from it.
 In the spiritual worldview, that separation, as traumatic as a birth, is the cataclysm whereby the primal singularity shattered, leaving mankind bereft.
-In one of the earliest recorded myths, the ancient Sumerian creation story, the primal universe is a divine union of heaven and earth, personified by the god An and the goddess Ki, respectively.
-The pair mate and bear the sky, personified by the god Enlil, whose birth forcibly splits the divine union apart — with the heavenly father, An, above and the earth mother, Ki, below.
+In one of the earliest recorded myths, the ancient Sumerian creation story, the primal universe is a divine union of heaven and earth, Anki, who mate and bear the sky, Enlil, whose birth splits the divine union apart — with the heavenly father, An, above and the earth mother, Ki, below.
 In the Chinese tradition, the primal universe is encased in a great egg along with the first man, Pan Ku, who cracks the egg as his consciousness stirs.
 The warmer parts rise to create the heavens (yang) while the colder parts settle to form the Earth (yin).
-While in the Indian tradition, Atman, the absolute singularity of being, awakens to its loneliness and splits, first into two and then into all things, populating the universe through meiotic division, like a cosmic cell.
+In the Indian tradition, Atman, the absolute singularity, awakens to its loneliness and splits, first into two and then into all things, populating the universe through meiotic division, like a cosmic cell.
 So too Yahweh, who splits matter from nothingness, light from dark, water from land, man from animal, male from female, and finally both from paradise.

-Humans arise humbly, often despicably, out of this primordial tragedy.
-So we read Pan Ku grew to an immense size before dying and creating the mountains and the rivers with his flesh and blood.
-People grew from the parasites nibbling his body.
-The Babylonians believed the sky god Marduk, like his Sumerian counterpart Enlil, destroyed the dark forces of chaos, which must be conquered for civilization (order) to flourish.
-Marduk slayed the dragon-goddess Tiamat, the monster from the depths (like the Biblical leviathan, Cthulhu, or Godzilla), then mixed the blood of Tiamat’s demon general with clay to make men, who, as offspring of the vanquished, are meant to serve him as a kind of slave race.
+Humans arise humbly, often despicably, out of this tragedy.
+Pan Ku grew to an immense size before dying and creating the mountains and the rivers with his flesh and blood.
+Men grew from the parasites on his body.
+After the Babylonian sky god, Marduk, slayed the dragon-goddess Tiamat — the chaos from the depths, like the Biblical leviathan, Cthulhu, or even Godzilla — he mixed the blood of her slain general with clay to make men, who, as offspring of the vanquished, were meant to serve him as a kind of slave race.
 And in the most famous origin story of the Western world, the Hebrew Genesis, humans are born from dust and unto dust they return.

 “[The angel] came to me… while I was asleep, with a coverlet of brocade whereupon was some writing, and said, ‘Read!’
 I said, ‘I cannot read.’
 He pressed me with it so tightly that I thought it was death; then he let me go and said, ‘Read!’”

-In both cases, East and West, prophets rarely — if ever — brought a revelation, despite what you were told in Sunday school.
-Rather, they bring a restoration, a rediscovery of the original crisis, which had become degraded through history.
+We call these revelations.
+In truth, they are restorations, rediscoveries of the original crisis, which had become degraded through history.
 It is for this reason that major faiths become quickly conservative; they are imagined so from the beginning.
-Consider that after having a vision of the Sun as the one true God, bringing monotheism to Egypt 2,000 years before Mohammad, the Pharaoh Akhenaton (circa 1350 BCE) attempted to erase the traditional gods of Egypt.
-Immediately after his death, it is he who was erased as bands of scribes and masons scoured the architecture of the Nile valley to chisel away any reference to “that criminal.”
+Consider that after having a vision of the Sun as the one true God, bringing monotheism to Egypt 2,000 years before Mohammad, the Pharaoh Akhenaton (circa 1350 BC) attempted to erase the traditional gods of Egypt.
+Immediately after his death, it was he who was erased as bands of scribes and masons scoured the architecture of the Nile valley to chisel away any reference to “that criminal.”

 “I am not one who was born in the possession of knowledge,” says The Master.
 “I am the one who is fond of antiquity and earnest in seeking it there.”